joaotavora/eglot/README.md

 If you need to determine the workspace configuration base on some dynamic context, make `eglot-workspace-configuration` a function.
-It is passed the `eglot-lsp-server` instance and runs with `default-directory` set to the root of your project.
+It is passed the `eglot-lsp-server` instance of the connected server (if any) and runs with `default-directory` set to the root of your project.
 The function should return a value of the same form as described in the previous paragraphs.

 ## Handling quirky servers